ragulJeevan/Ws_task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Packages Installed

+Bootstrpa,ng-modal,ngx-toastr,ng-bootstrap,ngrx-effects,ngrx-store

+## DB USED FOR DEVLOPMENT

+**JSON server** is installed in this project. `npm install -g json-server` is used to install json server db.
+After installation in package.json you have to import the `"json-run": "json-server --watch db.json"` in script.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Starting JSON db
+Run npm run json-run to run the json server db and will host on `http://localhost:3000/`.

 ## Code scaffolding